lieb/postdove/doc/postfix_configuration.md

 Note these are at the end of the file.
 The first chunk is the SPF filter.
 This is the test during connection time to see if the sender is a bad guy before `postfix` even thinks about letting the data in.
-All of this is important but outside the scope of what `postdove` is for; very good and important to have but work in parallel to what this project is doing.
+All of this is important but outside the scope of configuring `postfix` to work with `postdove`.
+It is very good and important to have but not fully relevant to what this project is doing.

 The second chunk is for filtering the data of the message.
-It is sent to filter via a named pipe and returned back into the stream via socket 10025.
+It is sent to filter via a named pipe and returned back into the stream via socket `10025`.
 This too is very important but parallel to what this project is doing.

-It isn't until all this processing is done on a message that the controls managed by `postdove` take effect.
+It isn't until all this processing is done on a message that the controls managed by `postdove`take effect.

 ### Query Setup
 Email routing and filtering in `postfix` requires databases of domains and addresses.